-No matter how incredible the allure of prestigious culinary schools, few potential chefs wish to spend the years of their education in a place devoid of fun.
-That's why it's essential to search out culinary programs in cities that offer more than just great schools.
-With entertainment ranging from performing arts and professional sports to museums and festivals, Houston is one city in which culinary students shouldn't have a problem finding fun.
+No matter how magnetic the allure of a prestigious culinary school's name, few potential chefs wish to spend the years of their education in a place devoid of fun.
+That's why many students are searching for culinary programs in cities that offer more than just great schools.
+With entertainment ranging from performing arts and professional sports to museums and festivals, Houston, Texas is one city in which culinary students shouldn't have a problem finding fun.

-Take a look at what Houston--the fourth-largest city in the country--has to offer as you investigate culinary schools in the Lone Star State.
+Take a look at what Houston has to offer as part of your investigation into culinary schools in the Lone Star State.

 Culinary Schools in Houston